SkylineCommunications/dataminer-docs/develop/CICD/Platform_Independent_CICD.md

 - [Skyline.DataMiner.CICD.Tools.NuGetToggleOnBuild](https://www.nuget.org/packages/Skyline.DataMiner.CICD.Tools.NuGetToggleOnBuild#readme-body-tab)

-When creating libraries that end up as NuGets, you'll often let MSBuild automatically create the NuGets.
-However during a pipeline run you often need to run MSBuild more than once.
-This tool allows you to disable or enable creation of the NuGets during MSBuild.
-This helps in avoiding a pipeline to create the NuGets more than once.
+When creating libraries that end up as NuGet packages, you will often let MSBuild automatically create the NuGet packages.
+However, during a pipeline run you often need to run MSBuild more than once.
+This tool allows you to disable or enable creation of the NuGet packages during MSBuild.
+This helps in avoiding a pipeline to create the NuGet packages more than once.

 - [Skyline.DataMiner.CICD.Tools.NuGetPreBuildApplyBranchOrTag](https://www.nuget.org/packages/Skyline.DataMiner.CICD.Tools.NuGetPreBuildApplyBranchOrTag/1.0.1-1.0.0.X.20#readme-body-tab)